Purbaya Yudhi Sadewa: Economic philosophy

-Purbaya is recognized as a principal architect of Indonesia’s contemporary economic thought, whose intellectual contributions have effected a departure from the longstanding governing the country’s fiscal policies.
+Purbaya is recognized as a key figure of Indonesia’s fiscal transformation and contemporary economic thought, whose intellectual contributions have effected a departure from the longstanding principles governing the country’s fiscal policies.
 He has argued that Indonesia’s success should not be measured solely by adherence to international standards, but by its ability to translate public spending into concrete national development outcomes.
 Based on Purbaya's policy, the objective of fiscal management extends beyond balancing the budget, encompassing the careful alignment of domestic priorities with external pressures, and the reconciliation of short-term fiscal discipline with long-term developmental goals.
 Purbaya's economic philosophy is generally regarded as populist orientation and believed that the state must intervene in protecting domestic interests, unlike the much more orthodox market approach from his predecessor.

-Purbaya’s public esteem stems from his unwavering commitment to honesty and transparency in addressing societal challenges.
+Purbaya's public esteem stems from his unwavering commitment to honesty and transparency in addressing societal challenges.
 For instance, in response to a prospective Tax Amnesty policy, originally implemented during Sri Mulyani's tenure, he stated his opposition, arguing that the measure could create avenues for potential violators to misreport their tax returns.
 Although he acknowledged that he was not fully familiar with the policy’s details, Purbaya expressed his views as an economist, perceiving the policy as inappropriate.
 One of his flagship initiatives involved the placement of IDR 200 trillion in idle government funds from Bank Indonesia into five state-owned banks (Himpunan Bank Milik Negara / Himbara) to encourage lending.
 As of 30 September 2025, about IDR 112.4 trillion had been disbursed as productive credit.
 Purbaya reported that fund absorption rates reached 74 percent at Bank Mandiri, 62 percent at BRI, 50 percent at BNI, 90 percent at BTN, and 55 percent at BSI.